OSC/ood-documentation/source/tutorials/tutorials-interactive-apps/add-custom-queue/global-static-list.rst

 .. warning::

-   Be sure to click "Restart Web Server" on the Dashboard everytime you edit the Cluster Configuration file for changes to take effect within the app.
+   Be sure to click "Restart Web Server" on the Dashboard every time you edit the Cluster Configuration file for changes to take effect within the app.

 .. _app-development-tutorials-interactive-apps-add-custom-queue-global-static-list-add-custom-attribute: